WICG/shared-storage/README.md

 Like [FLEDGE](https://github.com/WICG/turtledove/blob/main/FLEDGE.md), there will be a k-anonymity service to ensure that the selected URL has met its k-anonymity threshold.
 If it has not, its count will be increased by 1 on the k-anonymity server, but the default URL will be returned.
 This makes it possible to bootstrap new URLs.

-### Aggregate reporting
+### Private aggregation

-Arbitrary cross-site data can be embedded into any report, but that data is only readable via the aggregation service.
+Arbitrary cross-site data can be embedded into any aggregatable report, but that data is only readable via the aggregation service.
 Private aggregation protects the data as long as the number of reports aggregated is low enough.
 So, we must limit how many reports can be sent and to which URLs they may be sent (to prevent link decoration).
-The details of these limits are speculative and will be described in a separate Aggregate Reporting API explainer.
+The details of these limits are explored in the API's [explainer](https://github.com/alexmturner/private-aggregation-api#privacy-and-security).

 ### Choice of output type